-You'll need two separate highway windshield stickers (one for the Czech Republic and one for Austria) for the drive.
-This is Europe's equivalent to the toll system, except that you just pay for the stickers once at the beginning of the drive and don't have to worry about additional booth stops and payments along the way.
+You'll need two separate highway windshield stickers or digital vignettes (one for the Czech Republic and one for Austria) for the drive.
+These are Europe's equivalent to the toll system, except that you just pay for them once at the beginning of the drive and don't have to worry about additional booth stops and payments along the way.

 5. From Prague to Vienna by Plane

 A direct flight from Prague to Vienna takes just 50 minutes, and it's a great option if you're thinking of visiting Austria as a day trip or are planning a one-way trip.
 Flights with a stopover will extend your travel time by at least a couple of hours, however, making other forms of transportation a much better choice.